India set for sweeping protests at petrol price rise

-NEW DELHI (Reuters) - Indian opposition parties planned a national strike on Thursday in protest against the steepest petrol price rise in the country’s history, seeking to exploit popular anger with Prime Minister Manmohan Singh’s embattled coalition government.
+NEW DELHI, May 30 (Reuters) - Indian opposition parties planned a national strike on Thursday in protest against the steepest petrol price rise in the country’s history, seeking to exploit popular anger with Prime Minister Manmohan Singh’s embattled coalition government.

 “It will be a total shutdown across the country.
 It will be the biggest democratic protest the country has seen in a long time,” said Prakash Javdekar, a leader of the main opposition Bharatiya Janata Party (BJP), which won nearly 19 percent of the vote in the 2009 election.